 While the MLS is active or “live” the moment we submit the listing, the other sites only populate this data on a cycle that happens every so many hours, which is why the new listing upload is not instantaneous.

 Altru® MLS Listin plan:After 6 months, you will be prompted to extend your listing agreement and your listing will be continue in the MLS at no charge until you sell.

 If your home doesn't sell after the listing period ends, you can extend your listing for (30% off) or have a new listing (with “zero days of the market”) for 20% off.
 Our Florida sales statistics indicate 120 days on the market is the average for our sellers.

-Re-enter Listing after it expires: This renewal is essentially a brand-new listing.
+Re-enter Listing after it expires: This renewal is essentially a brand new listing.
 We will re-enter the listing in the MLS which will create a new MLS number and MAY start the listing at “0” (Zero) DOM (days on market).
-The cost for this type of renewal is 20% off the current program price.
+The cost for this type of renewal is 20% off of the current program price.

 **NOTE: Certain MLS systems have restrictions on how days on market are handled.
 MLS Rules and Regulations change periodically and GetMoreOffers makes no guarantees on how an individual MLS will display Days On Market.

-***For My Florida Regional MLS Listings, per MLS Rules and Regulations, a broker cannot re-enter a listing with a new MLS ID number for 30 days after it has expired or has been withdrawn.
-To do so before 30 days is an immediate $500 fine and possible board suspension for the Broker.
+For example, My Florida Regional MLS Listings, per MLS Rules and Regulations, a broker cannot re-enter a listing with a new MLS ID number for 30 days after it has expired or has been withdrawn.
+To do so before 30 days is an immediate $500 fine.

 It depends on the area.
 Our system allows you to select commission of between $100-$5000.
-Customarily, one month rent is offered but in many parts of Florida, half of a month rent or even $300-800 will work.
+For example, in Florida, customarily, one month rent is offered but in many parts of Florida, half of a month rent or even $300-800 will work.

 Be sure that you have correctly typed your username and password into the proper areas.